Zhentao-Liu/VPAL/README.md

 ## [Arxiv](https://arxiv.org/abs/2405.10705)

 This is the official repo of our paper "3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning".
 We will release our code and some test cases once our paper is accepted.
-For more details, please refer to our [paper](https://arxiv.org/abs/2405.10705).

 ![dsaimaging](https://github.com/Zhentao-Liu/VPAL/assets/81148025/cac8df9b-f0b8-45e8-805b-3dd760c0ec3f)